DPIRD-DMA/WheatbeltGroundCover/README.md

 # Wheatbelt GroundCover
 Vegetative groundcover is the primary defence against wind and water erosion.
-Landsat satellite fractional groundcover imagery is processed and then used to estimate the erosion hazard of soils in Western Australia
+These scripts process Landsat satellite fractional groundcover imagery and used to estimate the erosion hazard of soils in Western Australia

 ### Field Validation
 Script 1) Produce coordinates for the 8 pixels surrounding a field validaiton site